Ulamila Kurai Wragg: Career

 Wragg's career as a journalist in the Pacific region spans over twenty years as of 2008.
-Her first job was as a writer with Rubine Public Relations Company, in Suva, Fiji.
+Her first job was as a writer with Rubine Public Relations Company in Suva, Fiji.
 She next took a position as a reporter for Communications Fiji, Ltd., which is Fiji's largest commercial radio company.

 Wragg was hired by publisher Floyd Takeuchi as a senior reporter for The Daily Post.
 Following a stint at The Daily Post, Wragg took posts as a sub-editor at both the Fiji Times and the Fiji Sun.
 Additionally, Wragg led a team which developed the Fiji Sun's Sunday Magazine.

 Wragg relocated to the Cook Islands to take a position as a writer with the Pitt Media Group.
 She also joined the Cook Islands News as a reporter.
 Wragg was later promoted to deputy editor of the Cook Islands News, a position she held until her departure from the newspaper in May 2008.
 Wragg has also worked as a correspondent for Radio Australia in the Cook Islands.

-On October 1, 2008, Floyd Takeuchi, the publisher of Pacific Magazine, appointed Wragg as the Managing Editor of Pacific Magazine.
+On October 1, 2008, Floyd Takeuchi, the publisher of Pacific Magazine, appointed Wragg as the managing editor of Pacific Magazine.
 She replaced editor Giff Johnson, who had supervised Pacific Magazines transition from a print publication to a strictly online magazine.
-Takeuchi had previously hired Wragg as a reporter The Daily Post earlier in her career.
+Takeuchi had previously hired Wragg as a reporter at The Daily Post.
 Wragg had also worked as Pacific Magazine's Cook Islands correspondent before her appointment as its editor.
 Takeuchi praised Wragg, saying, "I’m extremely pleased that Ulamila Wragg is joining us as Managing Editor...she’s one of the finest journalists working in the region."

-Pacific Magazine suspended its operations on January 1, 2009, citing the ongoing financial crisis of 2007–2010 and a decline in advertising revenue.
+Pacific Magazine suspended operations on January 1, 2009, citing the 2008 financial crisis and a decline in advertising revenue.

 In December 2008, Wragg co-founded the Pacific NGO "WAVE" (Woman Advancing a Vision of Empowerment) with the Cook Islands-born journalist Lisa Williams.
 WAVE is a not-for-profit Pacific network with three thematic areas: climate change, HIV/Aids and Violence Against Women.

 Since 2009, Wragg has been part of the Cook Islands' delegation to the United Nations Framework Convention on Climate Change.